 Malta is an extraordinary country with many hidden treasures!
 Located in the middle of the Mediterranean Sea, the Maltese Archipelago is its own world – south of Sicily, east of Tunisia, east of the Strait of Gibraltar, and north of Alexandria Egypt!
 The three main islands are Malta, Gozo, and Comino.
-They’re rich in culture and nature with art galleries, water sports, historical museums, ancient forts, Neolithic archaeological sites, Baroque architecture, museums, ancient forts, forests, lighthouses, windmills, and beaches.
+They’re all rich in culture and nature with art galleries, water sports, historical museums, ancient forts, Neolithic archaeological sites, Baroque architecture, museums, ancient forts, forests, lighthouses, windmills, beaches, and more.

 Wednesday I took a ferry to Valletta.
 The weather was warm, hazy, and windy with piercing sun.
 After a long, trip my photography skills are waning and processing photos with slow local WiFi is painful.
 To help communicate Malta’s beauty, I’ve used some media shots in this post.

-Getting to Malta was more complicated than I imagined.
-Weather permitting, there are daily ferries from Pozzallo to Valletta and back.
+Getting to Malta was complicated.
+Weather permitting, there are daily ferries from Pozzallo Sicily to Valletta and back.
 The huge catamaran has gambling – slot machines – shops, food, and is clean and comfortable.
-I booked my ticket online – the date changed several times due to heavy wind and stormy seas.
+I booked my ticket online – the date changed several times due to heavy wind and stormy spring seas.

-It’s can be clear when boarding the ferry and 30 minutes into the 1.5-hour trip to Malta you run into Mediterranean squalls.
+It’s can be clear when boarding the ferry and 30 minutes into the 1.5-hour trip to Malta you run into sometimes violent Mediterranean squalls.
 Many passengers got sea-sick and no matter how sure-footed you were, walking around the boat was difficult – bumping off walls and seats.
 The captain asked passengers to remain seated.

 A few days before departure, I received notification that the return trip was departing Valletta two hours later.
 That was fine with me and would allow more time to explore.
 I asked if the Pozzallo departure was also changed and the reply was it would leave as scheduled – ha…

 I gave myself time to walk to the ferry – about 30 minutes along the coast.
 I could see the ferry approaching as I got near the port and quickened my pace thinking I might miss it – ha, ha, ha.
 The ferry departed almost two hours late!